 In fact, when the fatigue testing was complete and the assembly analyzed, 3DEO’s ball return tube showed less wear than the ball bearings.

 Benefits of Working with 3DEO

 3DEO is driven by its commitment to help engineers solve their toughest problems or do things that haven’t been done before.
-Whether you need in-house design expertise to build prototypes that seamlessly transition to scale or are seeking innovative solutions to a complex supply chain, 3DEO can help.
+Whether you need design expertise to build prototypes that seamlessly transition to scale or are seeking innovative solutions to a complex supply chain, 3DEO can help.